Masek PowerSports announces return of Kawasaki to area

-GERING— Masek PowerSports announces the return of Kawasaki Motorcycles to the heart of western Nebraska.
+GERING — Masek PowerSports has announced the return of Kawasaki Motorcycles to the heart of western Nebraska.
 Customers can now explore the full range of Kawasaki Motorcycles at the Gering dealership, according to a press release.

 People are also reading…